Treatment & bipolar depression

 ** Data as of May, 2019.
 This is a complete list of atypical antipsychotic medicines that are FDA-approved for the treatment of bipolar depression.
 It is not a complete list of atypical antipsychotic medicines.
 To learn more about atypical antipsychotics, the treatment of bipolar I disorder, and the risks associated with these and other medications, talk with your healthcare provider.

 Only your healthcare provider can determine if you are (or your loved one is) a good candidate for bipolar depression treatment.
 Always talk to your doctor before starting or stopping any medication.
 While manageable, bipolar disorder is a lifelong illness.
 An effective treatment plan usually includes a combination of medication and psychotherapy.

-Ask your doctor about the three FDA-approved treatments for bipolar depression
+Ask your doctor about the FDA-approved treatments for bipolar depression

 When you’re treating your depressive symptoms but not getting better, ask your healthcare provider if you could have bipolar depression.
 You should know, there are medicines specifically approved by FDA to treat bipolar depression.
 Ask your healthcare provider if one of them could be right for you.